Frank Rose (chemist): Scientific career

 Rose and Curd decided to concentrate on pyrimidines as relatively simple to synthetise, even though the Advisory Panel recommended against that because most antimalarials by then were either quinolines or acridines.
 Checking prospective 2,4-diaminopyridine derivatives with a basic side chain and a benzenoid moiety one after another, they noticed a geometric pattern in the effective analogs and wondered if they could reproduce their interesting biologic activity with molecules even simpler, without the pyrimidine ring, and tried biguanides (then called diguanides) with which Rose was familiar due to his earlier sulphonamide research to great effect.
 As a result, in 1945 ICI introduced paludrine, and only much later it was found that an oxidative cyclization of this prodrug led to the active dihydrotriazine derivative cycloguanil (the mechanism of its work is still debated).

 He was elected a Fellow of the Royal Society in 1957 when his candidacy citation read:

 Distinguished for his researches in organic chemistry with particular reference to chemotherapy.
-As leader of theMedicinal Chemicals Section of Imperial Chemical Industries Ltd. (Dyestuffs Division) he, with his colleague, the lateDr.
-F.H.S.
-Curd, was responsible for the brilliant series of researches culminating in the discovery of the antimalarialdrug paludrine, His contributions throughout have been marked by skill in experimentation and by the originality of hisconcepts of the relation between chemical structure and pharmacological action, concepts which have paved the wayfor his numerous successes in the field of chemotherapy, e.g. synthesis of paludrine, and of the trypanocide antrycide.
+As leader of the Medicinal Chemicals Section of Imperial Chemical Industries Ltd. (Dyestuffs Division) he, with his colleague, the late Dr. F.H.S.
+Curd, was responsible for the brilliant series of researches culminating in the discovery of the antimalarial drug paludrine, His contributions throughout have been marked by skill in experimentation and by the originality of his concepts of the relation between chemical structure and pharmacological action, concepts which have paved the way for his numerous successes in the field of chemotherapy, e.g. synthesis of paludrine, and of the trypanocide antrycide.

 He won their Leverhulme Prize in 1975, and was made CBE in 1978.
 He was made an honorary DSc of Loughborough University in 1982.